fungibleclouds/blog/source/_posts/2012-12-09-using-chef-to-deploy-cloud-applications.markdown

 	# Check the free disk space on all nodes
 	knife ssh name:* 'df -h'

-#### Delete the machines you just created
+### Destroy what you just created

-List them out using knife
+Unless you are planning to use the instances for something else, it is a good idea to destroy them so you wont get charged.
+Enumerate your instances using knife

 	➜  fungibility git:(master) knife hp server list Instance ID  Name              Public IP       Private IP  Flavor  Image  Key Pair   State